AltSysrq/avalanche/SPEC.md

 Macro processing is performed within Blocks (including the top-level) and Substitutions.
 (Subscript simplification has already eliminated all Subscript syntax units.)
-Semiliterals are not subject to any kind of macro processing, but any Blocks or Substitutions they contain are.
+Semiliterals are not subject to any kind of macro processing, but any Blocks or Substitutions they contain are, and Expanders are still expanded.

 A syntax unit is said to invoke a macro if it is a Bareword whose symbol in the current scope references a macro.
 L-Strings, R-Strings, and LR-Strings are